-- (c) by inserting, immediately after illustration (f) to 25 Exception 1, the following illustration: - "(g) A and Z are married to each other.
+- (c) by inserting, immediately after illustration (f) to Exception 1, the following illustration: - "(g) A and Z are married to each other.
 A loses self-control on Z's provocation and intentionally kills Z soon after the provocation was given.
 Although the provocation, when viewed in isolation, would not amount to grave and sudden provocation, it was the last of a series of prolonged physical and mental abuse of A by Z. An ordinary person in A's position would have lost self-control and have done what A did.
 A has committed only culpable homicide and not murder."; - (d) by deleting the words "in good faith" in Exception 2; - (e) by inserting, immediately after Exception 2, the following Explanation:

-"Explanation.-The word "premeditation" means the offender's intention to cause death in section 300(a) or to cause such bodily injury as is mentioned in section 300(b) or (c) or the offender's knowledge that the act is so imminently dangerous in the way mentioned in section 300(d).";
+"Explanation.-The word "premeditation" means the offender's intention, which was formed prior to the circumstances which gave rise to the act of private defence -

-(f) by inserting, immediately after Exception 3, the following proviso:
+- (a) to cause death in section 300(a) or to cause such bodily injury as is mentioned in section 300(b) or (c); or - (b) to do an act knowing that the act is so imminently dangerous in the way mentioned in section 300(d)."; - (f) by inserting, immediately after Exception 4, the following proviso: